mikehuntemann/9x16/04-reframing-the-frame/02-doing-9x16.md

 Now I point to the source with the link instead of “pinning” and therefore archiving for myself while providing it to others.

+This is the only solution to keep up with the exponential pace of technology: sharing sources and templates, approaches and learnings.
+And never do the same thing twice, thanks Jörn.